Minister Joyce Murray highlights budget investments to make life more affordable

-VANCOUVER, BC, April 6, 2023 /CNW/ - Today the Minister of Fisheries, Oceans and the Canadian Coast Guard, the Honourable Joyce Murray, visited an IGA in Vancouver to highlight Budget 2023's investments to make life more affordable, including a new grocery rebate.
+RICHMOND, BC, April 13, 2023 /CNW/ - Today the Minister of Fisheries, Oceans and the Canadian Coast Guard, the Honourable Joyce Murray, and the Member of Parliament for Richmond Centre, Wilson Miao, visited the Grand Value Asian Supermarket in Richmond to highlight Budget 2023's investments to make life more affordable, including the new Grocery Rebate

 Budget 2023 builds on this important progress.